Mariano Rampolla: Later years

 Pius X chose Rafael Merry del Val to succeed Rampolla as Secretary of State.
 Rampolla remained Arch-Priest of Saint Peter's.
-Between 1908 and his death in 1913, Rampolla served as Secretary (then the head) of the Congregation for the Doctrine of the Faith.
+Between 1908 and his death in 1913, Rampolla served as Secretary (then the head) of the Holy Office.
 In 1912, Pope Pius X appointed Rampolla Archivist and Librarian of the Holy Roman Church as well, a position he held until his death.
 He continued to be viewed as a likely successor to Pope Pius X in case of the pontiff's death.

 Rampolla died suddenly in Rome on 16 December 1913 at age seventy, some months before the pope died in August 1914.
 He was buried in the Campo Verano Cemetery near the Basilica of San Lorenzo fuori le Mura.
 His friend and closest collaborator, Giacomo della Chiesa, who soon succeeded Pius X as Pope Benedict XV, presided over his funeral ceremonies.
 On 19 June 1929, twelve days after the Italian Parliament ratified the Lateran Treaty, the body of Cardinal Rampolla was transferred to Santa Cecilia in Trastevere.